(Above: Learn more about our human Newton's Cradle project.)

-The Rhodes College chapter of the Society of Physics Students (SPS) is comprised of students who share an interest in physics and a love of sharing their enthusiasm for science with others.
-The Society of Physics Students is a professional association explicitly designed for students, and governed by a national council of physicists and physics students, under the organization of the American Institute of Physics.
+The Rhodes College chapter of the Society of Physics Students (SPS) is comprised of students who share an interest in physics and love sharing their enthusiasm for science with others.
+The Society of Physics Students is a professional association explicitly designed for students, and governed by a national council of physics faculty and students under the organization of the American Institute of Physics.
+Rhodes College also maintains a chapter of Sigma Pi Sigma, the Physics honor society.

 Joining SPS is easy.
-Just show up at the meetings and participate, and join SPS national by filling out the online form.
-We also host a membership meeting at the beginning of each school year where you can sign up.
+Just show up at the meetings and participate, and join SPS national here.
+The chapter hosts a membership meeting at the beginning of each school year where you can sign up.
+Being part of SPS national gives you some great opportunities, like applying for amazing national SPS summer internships, SPS scholarship opportunities, leadership opportunities with the SPS National Council, chances to attend national conferences, your very own subscription to Physics Today and The SPS Observer.
 The physics department will pay your membership fee!